csaben/website/src/index.md

 layout: base.liquid
 ---

-### Clark Saben (sometimes arelius)
+### Clark Saben (pseudonym on some sites is 'arelius')
 Hi, I'm Clark Saben and this space is for some of my thoughts and projects to live.

-I am currently a student at the University of Mary Washington (3rd year) studying Mathematics and Physics.
+I am currently a student at the University of Mary Washington (4th year) studying Mathematics and Physics.

 ### Posts